-If you will be joining us in the fall for any in-person classes and have a condition that may put you at risk, we invite you to apply for accommodations.
+If you will be joining us in the spring for any in-person classes and have a condition that may put you at risk, we invite you to apply for accommodations.
 In addition, your professors will be informed that you may need instructional modifications or to miss class occasionally.

 Options to reduce risk for those that are at an increased risk: